-Internationally acknowledged as one of the world’s leading horn players, Michael Thompson is also regarded as a charismatic and inspirational teacher.
-As a conductor, he is known as a fine orchestral trainer and has received acclaim for his work with young musicians.
+Internationally acknowledged as one of the world’s leading horn players, Michael Thompson is a Fellow and holder of the Aubrey Brain Chair at the Royal Academy of Music, where he has taught since 1985.
+As a conductor, he is known as a fine orchestral trainer, and has received acclaim for his work with young musicians.

 Click an image to download it or Download all 5 images